-The Distinguished Early Career Award – Science recognizes an individual who has made significant contributions to the science of I-O psychology within ten years of receiving a terminal graduate degree.
+The Distinguished Early Career Contributions Award – Science recognizes an individual who has made significant contributions to the practice of I-O psychology within ten years of receiving a terminal graduate degree.

-The recipient of this award is given a plaque and a cash prize of $1,500.
+The recipient of each award is given a crystal award and a cash prize of $1,500.

 Nominees will be evaluated on the following criteria: